genshin-base/main-site/data/translated/builds/en.md

 **DO NOT increase Bennett's constellation from 5 to 6** unless he is in a Pyro team and you know what you're doing.
 This is because Bennett **turns all of your melee on-field character's Auto Attacks into Pyro,** which means that Bennett will lose a lot of his team comp potential.

-Although Bennett is usually considered a healer, he already heals a lot even without necessarily building for HP%, **if you find it unnecessary to build for HP%, you can consider building him as a Sub DPS.**
+Although Bennett is usually considered a healer, he already heals a lot even without necessarily building for HP%, **if you find it unnecessary to build for HP%, you can consider building him as a Burst Support.**

 **Regarding Weapon Choices**